-If you are working as self employed coach here are some guidelines set inline with Sport Scotland:
+If you are working as a self-employed coach, here are some guidelines in line with sportscotland:

 Self-employed coaches and tutors have the right to hire someone else – suitably qualified – to carry out the work on their behalf or to hire additional help at their own expense.

 Under the terms of self-employment, if the coach or tutor is unable or unwilling to carry out the work personally, they are obliged to send someone else to do it.
 The substitute coach or tutor must be suitably qualified.

 Protecting Vulnerable Groups

 All coaches working with children and protected adults are responsible for being knowledgeable and compliant with the current Protecting Vulnerable Groups Act.
 If coaches are undertaking regulated work with protected groups they should have the correct PVG check in place.

 Coaches can be PVG checked as self-employed or in association with a club, institution or local authority.
 If coaches are working with a club on a regular basis it is recommended good practice to have a PVG made through the club rather than as a self-employed individual.
 If coaches are working regularly at several clubs a PVG update needs to be made with every club.
 This is so that if an individual became barred from working with a protected group every club and organisation they work with can be informed.

 Badminton Scotland can act as an Intermediary Body between Badminton Clubs and Disclosure Scotland, if the club is affiliated and contracted with us.
 This means any coaches that work with a club can ask Badminton Scotland to process their PVG.